TheFutureGadgetsLab/PettingZoo/README.md

 # Petting Zoo
-Implementation of various ML algorithms learn how to play a simple game.
+CUDA and serial implementation of a genetic algorithm learning to player a game.

 ## Game
 The game is a simple platformer.